caxanga334/NavBot/docs/NAVMESH_LINKS.md

 # Removing Links

-Mark the link's startng area, put your crosshair on the destination area and then use `sm_nav_link_disconnect <Link type ID>` to remove the link of given type.
+Mark the link's starting area, put your crosshair on the destination area and then use `sm_nav_link_disconnect <Link type ID>` to remove the link of given type.

 # Current Link Types